Jackcuii/RovingLily/README.md

 This is a blockchain-based BBS, built on Substrate.
 It is a course project of 24Fall Blockchain Technology Practice in NJU.

+You are welcome to join me to finish this project, and feel free to contact me!

 Proposal: [Roving Lily](https://jackcui.notion.site/rovinglily)